-Fortunately, if we are using Data Masker we don’t have to create SQL scripts to achieve these objectives since there’s an inbuilt technique to do it for us called the “Synchronization Manager (Synch Manager)”.
+Fortunately, if we are using Data Masker we don’t have to create SQL scripts to achieve these objectives since there’s an inbuilt technique to do it for us called the “Synchronization Manager (Sync Manager)”.
 This facility is easy to set up and comprehensive in its functionality.

-For the purposes of this Tech Tip we’ll be using the core Data Masker demo database structures, implemented in two databases, so that we can show how to span the Synch Manager across them.
+For the purposes of this Tech Tip we’ll be using the core Data Masker demo database structures, implemented in two databases, so that we can show how to span the Sync Manager across them.

 The starting masking set looks like:

 …and if we use the Column Finder to identify where our item of interest (which, in this case, is a last name) is in the databases we’ll see:

 In this case we’re searching based upon a “Same Name” scenario and we find the four common items across the two databases.
 In practice, column naming conventions are not always consistent, so it pays to use broader (wildcard) searches as part of the discovery process.
 Using the lower middle section of the Column Finder we can expand our search and, in this case, will find more synchronization candidates:

 Our masking plan states that each of these items must be masked in a consistent manner.
 Wherever there is a “Smith” we want it to be replaced throughout the databases with a random value, let’s say “Jones”.
 In this Tech Tip we’ll focus on displaying the data content of the last names in the DM_CUSTOMER and DM_CUSTOMER_NOTES tables in both databases and we’ll assume a consistency with the other two tables in each database.
 Our starting data points are therefore:

 …and we’ll focus our specific attention upon “Avilla Samela”.
 Remember also that for the sake of this Tech Tip we’ll disregard the customer_id as a join condition.